JonJagger/cyber-dojo/readme.txt

 new practice-kata all language/ subfolders are offered.

 For each language...
-o) CyberDojo searches through its manifests' :visible_filenames, in sequence, looking for any that contain the string '42'
+o) Cyber-Dojo searches through its manifests' :visible_filenames, in sequence, looking for any that contain the string '42'
 o) If it doesn't find any it will not offer that language when you configure a new kata.